 We understand that the way your credits transfer to WMU is one of the single-most important factors in your decision to become a Bronco.
 Below you will find resources to help you understand our credit equivalencies and transfer policies.
 Our Admissions Office provides an official course-by-course evaluation to each admitted transfer student approximately one week after admission.
-Prior to admission, you can request an unofficial evaluation three ways: via email with your attached transcripts (from each institution attended), by meeting with an admission counselor, or by scheduling an advising appointment to learn more about how your credits transfer to Western.

 how do credits transfer to wmu?

 Academic work taken at another institution will transfer to WMU a number of ways.

 - Direct Equivalent - Transfer credit will be awarded direct department credit here at WMU.
 Example:A writing course from a previous institution can be granted ENGL 1050 at WMU.
 The evaluation will appear on your transcript as ENGL 1050 along with the number of credit hours for the course.

 - Departmental Credit - Transfer credit will be awarded departmental credit here at WMU.
 Example: A writing course from a previous institution can be granted ENGL credit here at WMU.
 The evaluation will appear on your transcript as ENGL along with the number of credit hours for the course.

 - No Credit - Transfer credit will be awarded as no credit either because the course itself was not transferable (nothing similar at WMU, accreditation issue, duplicate course) or because the grade earned was lower than a C. The evaluation will appear on your transcript as TUN NOCR.